vedant2608/random_password-username_generator/README.md

 - ##### Run this command is cmd to make a symbolic link to todo.bat `mklink generator generator.bat`
 - ##### If the link is created succesfully script can be run using .\generator
 - ##### This script generate random passwords and random usernames :)
-- ##### Two files known as `dog.jpg` and `cat.jpg` are important please do not delete those files
+- ##### Two files known as `dog.jpg` and `cat.jpg` in src folder are important please do not delete those files
 - ##### If you remove those files you will an error.
-I am working on how to deal with that error.
-Removal does not stop the execution #&7892 .
+I am working on how to deal with that .
+Removal does not stop the execution 😉 .
 It still works and generate passwords and usernames
 - ##### If you run as  `path\to\script>.\generator.bat` first time it will make the files hidden as this is intended.
-Also it will make the two images `cat.jpg` & `dog.jpg` read-only.
+Also it will make the two images from src folder `cat.jpg` & `dog.jpg` read-only.
 It's kind of small security I tried to add from my side😋😅.Those two images will not be hidden
 - ##### To see the hidden files type in cmd
   #### ````path\to\script> attrib -h *````